allen-cell-animated/timelapse-colorizer/README.md

 ## Installation

-Installing is optional!
-You can use the [hosted version of Timelapse Feature Explorer](https://timelapse.allencell.org) to access our existing HTTPS-hosted datasets without installing the project.
+Installation is optional and is only necessary for accessing datasets via HTTP.
+You can use the [hosted version of Timelapse Feature Explorer](https://timelapse.allencell.org) to access HTTPS-hosted datasets without installing the project.

 **Prerequisites:**